18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 - Death of Yondu Udonta, completing the Star-Lord vs the Ravagers storyline that was started in Guardians of the Galaxy.

-- First appearance of a Celestial in Ego.
+- First appearance of a living Celestial in Ego.
 We first saw the hollowed out skull of a Celestial in Guardians of the Galaxy as the space outpost Knowhere.

 - Resolution of the Gamora vs Nebula storyline from Guardians of the Galaxy.